sthzg/jsugen/packages/jsugen-core/README.md

 # `jsugen-core`

-> This package contains common logic reused in various sub projects.
+> This package contains logic reused in various sub projects.